Skip to product information

 View full details

 One rainy afternoon in Istanbul, a woman walks into a doctor's surgery.
 'I need to have an abortion', she announces.
 She is nineteen years old and unmarried.
 What happens that afternoon will change her life.
-Twenty years later, Asya Kazanci lives with her extended family in Istanbul.

 Language : English

-Paperback : 368 pages (may vary)
+Paperback : 368 pages (May Vary)

 ISBN-10 : 0241972906